jotaijs/jotai-scheduler/README.md

 - jotai-scheduler

   ```
-  import { LowPriority, useAtomValueWithSchedule } from 'jotai-scheduler'
+  import { LOW_PRIORITY, useAtomValueWithSchedule } from 'jotai-scheduler'

   const num = useAtomValueWithSchedule(anAtom, {
-    priority: LowPriority,
+    priority: LOW_PRIORITY,
   });
   ```

-The field `priority` can be can be `ImmediatePriority`, `NormalPriority`, or `LowPriority`.
-If you don't pass any priority, it will use `NormalPriority` by default, and its behavior is the same as jotai.
+The field `priority` can be can be `IMMEDIATE_PRIORITY`, `NORMAL_PRIORITY`, or `LOW_PRIORITY`.
+If you don't pass any priority, it will use `NORMAL_PRIORITY` by default, and its behavior is the same as jotai.

 Now you can use jotai-scheduler to replace jotai in your project.